5 from 1 vote

 A pan of chocolate raspberry brownies.

 Let’s talk brownies.
-Knock your socks off delicious brownies.
-I love brownies of all kinds but these raspberry brownies have to be one of my favorite.
-They are rich, from scratch and topped with a creamy chocolate raspberry frosting.
+These delicious brownies will knock your socks off.
+I love brownies of all kinds, but these raspberry brownies have to be one of my favorites.
+They are rich, made from scratch, and topped with a creamy chocolate raspberry frosting.

-Once a month I get together with a group of friends to play Bunco.
+Once a month, I get together with a group of friends to play Bunco.
 It is a fun excuse to hang out with the girls and catch up.
-Everyone is in charge of bringing one appetizer, drink or dessert to the party to keep us fed throughout the evening.
-After all, rolling dice all night can make a girl hungry.
+Everyone is responsible for bringing one appetizer, drink, or dessert to the party to keep us fed throughout the evening.
+After all, rolling the dice all night can make a girl hungry.

 • Simple recipe.
-Five ingredient brownies and a five ingredient frosting…and you probably have most of what you all ingredients you might already have in your kitchen!
+Five ingredient brownies and a five ingredient frosting…and you probably have most of the ingredients you might already have in your kitchen!

 • Perfect for sharing.
 These brownies are plenty rich, so they’re perfect for cutting into bite-sized pieces and serving at parties.